-Over the years, considerable improvements have been made to the design and specification for mats to enhance safety.
-However, it is important to recognise that mats, whatever their construction and size should never be seen as fail-safe protection systems that supersed effective technique.
+Over the years, considerable improvements have been made to the design and specification of mats to enhance safety.
+However, it is important to recognise that mats, whatever their construction and size should never be seen as fail-safe protection systems that supersede effective techniques.
 Students need to be aware that a correctly performed landing contributes significantly to preventing injury.
 Correct landing technique, whatever the activity or skill being practised, needs to be taught and re-emphasised regularly.

 We have put together the following guidelines to help you use and maintain your PE and gymnastics mats safely:

-- Wherever practical, mats should be stored in a horizontal position to prevent wrapping of closed-cell polyethylene foam and disintegration of foam padding.
+- Wherever practical, mats should be stored in a horizontal position to prevent wrapping of closed-cell polyethene foam and disintegration of foam padding.

-- Mats should be light enough for students to handle easily, preferably in pairs if lightweight mats are used; four students may need to carry mats according to their size and strength in relation to the size and weight of the mat.
+- Mats should be light enough for students to handle easily, preferably in pairs if lightweight mats are used; four students may need to carry mats according to their size and strength the size and weight of the mat.

-- In order to minimise slippage, the underside of mats should be cleaned from time to time, and the top surface periodically, according to the extent of use.
+- To minimise slippage, the underside of mats should be cleaned from time to time, and the top surface periodically, according to the extent of use.
 Mats covered in PVC will be easy to clean.

-- Subject to regular inspection, damaged mats should be immediately be taken out of service until repaired by a specialist maintenance firm, or replaced.
+- subject to regular inspection, damaged mats should be immediately taken out of service until repaired by a specialist maintenance firm, or replaced.

 - In gymnastics, mats should never be indiscriminately placed around the working area.
 Each mat should be placed with a specific purpose in mind.